 or illegitimate firing practices.
 If you believe you were wrongfully terminated,

-is why hiring experienced counsel in Los Angeles is important.
+why hiring experienced counsel in Los Angeles is important.

 What Constitutes Wrongful Termination?